abudaan/vega-multi-view/README.md

     },
 };
 ```
+For the type definition of `VegaSpecType` see the Vega 3 [documentation](https://vega.github.io/vega/docs/specification/).

 After all views have been added to the page, the resolve function returns a key-value store object containing information about each view.
 Information per view:

 ```javascript
 // @flow
 type ResultType = {